 A professional investor either holds a financial services licence, or owns or controls assets of at least $10 million.

-MVR gives investors exposure to a diversified portfolio of ASX-listed resources companies.
-Australian Resources ETF aims to provide investment returns, before fees and other costs, which track the performance of the Index.
+FLOT invests in a diversified portfolio of Australian dollar denominated Floating Rate Bonds.
+This floating rate bond ETF aims to provide investment returns, before fees and other costs, that closely track the performance of the Index.